 This practical resource shows what teachers can do to combat disadvantage and underachievement in schools and from early years to secondary education.
 Written by an experienced teacher, teacher educator and chartered psychologist, the book highlights effective teaching and learning methods that can be used to overcome barriers to learning, satisfy different learning needs and help students achieve their full potential.

 Packed with up-to-date research, useful guidance and examples, the book explores what schools have done and what they can do without need for extra resourcing.
 It includes case studies that examine the types of underachievement patterns that are found across age ranges and, by detailing approaches in subject teaching, defines the nature of effective learning and shows what strategies can be used to meet these criteria.
 Moreover, the chapters provide:

-Chapter One The General Nature and Identification of Underachievement
+Chapter One The Identification of Underachievement

 Chapter Two Disadvantage and Underachievement

 Chapter Four Case Studies in Diagnosis and Intervention of UAch

 Chapter Five Changing Early Years Teaching and Closing the Literacy Gap

 Chapter Six Changing Higher Order Skills Teaching, Strategic Approaches